Polymer/old-docs-site/app/2.0/start/toolbox/set-up.md

 Polymer CLI to initialize, serve, and build your project.
 You can also use it for linting and testing, but this tutorial won't cover those topics.

-Polymer CLI requires Node.js, npm and Bower.
+Polymer CLI requires Node.js, npm, Git and Bower.
 For full installation instructions, see [the Polymer CLI documentation](/{{{polymer_version_dir}}}/docs/tools/polymer-cli).

 To install Polymer CLI: